How to Turn Your LLC Into an S Corp

 1. Benchmark a Reasonable Salary

+Your salary is paid out on a fixed schedule (most business owners choose monthly).
 Anything you earn beyond your salary can be taken out of the business as a distribution, typically on a quarterly basis.

 2. Prepare the Business Finances